DLR-RM/stable-baselines3/docs/guide/tensorboard.rst

   tensorboard --logdir ./a2c_cartpole_tensorboard/;./ppo2_cartpole_tensorboard/

-It will display information such as the episode reward, the model losses and other parameter unique to some models.
+It will display information such as the episode reward (when using a ``Monitor`` wrapper), the model losses and other parameter unique to some models.

 .. image:: ../_static/img/Tensorboard_example.png
   :width: 600